Frequently Asked Questions

 Yes.
 No more than two producers per project may apply as a team.
 Teams should apply as ONE PROJECT.
 Each individual in the producing team should include their own: Release Form, Statement of Purpose, and Resume, bio, and photo.

-I'm not available for all of those dates, Can I still apply?
+I'm not available for all of the dates, Can I still apply?

 No. You must commit to all dates.
-Seminars are virtual and are NOT recorded.
+While we offer on demand courses, some virtual seminars are live and are NOT recorded.

 I don't have a resume.
 Can I submit just my bio?